Skip to content

 1. We implement the abstract _run() method.

-2. We receive messages from the input channel one by one.
+2. We receive messages from the receiver one by one.

 3. We send the received message to the output channel.